newjersey/feedback-widget/README.md

 ### Publishing a new version of the package

-1. Go the the Draft Release action at https://github.com/newjersey/feedback-widget/actions/workflows/draft-release.yml, click Run workflow (you need write permissions to do this).
+1. Go the the [Draft Release action](https://github.com/newjersey/feedback-widget/actions/workflows/draft-release.yml), click "Run workflow" (you need write permissions to do this).
 Choose the branch (`main`) and the semver level of the new version (patch, minor, major).
-2. Confirm this worked by checking that `package.json` version has been bumped and a draft release for this version is available in the https://github.com/newjersey/feedback-widget/releases page.
+2. Confirm this worked by checking that `package.json` version has been bumped and a draft release for this version is available in the [Releases page](https://github.com/newjersey/feedback-widget/releases).
-3. On the releases page, click to Edit the release, and update the description if needed.
-Click Publish.
+3. Click to Edit the new release, and update the description if needed.
+Click "Publish."
 This will trigger the publish-release Github Actions workflow.
-4. Once the workflow is completed, confirm that the package is updated on NPM registry. https://www.npmjs.com/package/@newjersey/feedback-widget
+4. Once the workflow is completed, confirm that the package is updated on [NPM registry](https://www.npmjs.com/package/@newjersey/feedback-widget).